marialuisacampos/event-platform/README.md

 # event-platform
-A platform for online events created at Rocketseat's Ignite Lab.
+A platform for online events.